jacpagan/AllOrNothing/all_or_nothing_classifier_srd.md

 ## 3. Definitions
 - **Statement**: One sentence or short paragraph provided as a single string.
-- **Cognitive distortion**: A pattern in language that indicates distorted thinking.
+- **Cognitive distortion**: In this application, any language pattern that is not guaranteed to be **100% true in all cases** is treated as a cognitive distortion signal.
 In v2.0, detection is implemented via deterministic heuristics.

 ## 4. System overview
 - Stateless FastAPI service